Julianna Pena: ‘I’m not Nostradamus, but I predict a win against Amanda Nunes’

 “If I knock her out with my pinky finger, are you going to tell me it’s wrong?”

-Few would dare to, in such an eventuality, though it is unlikely that the afore-mentioned attack has been honed in the extra three months that Pena has had to prepare for the powerful, versatile Nunes.
+Few would dare to, in such an eventuality, though it is unlikely that the aforementioned attack has been honed in the extra three months that Pena has had to prepare for the powerful, versatile Nunes.

 A week before the pair were scheduled to fight in August, Nunes tested positive for Covid-19, forcing the postponement of the 33-year-old’s first bantamweight title defence in two years.